bgplab/bgplab/basic/6-protect/index.md

 ### Device Requirements {#req}

 * Customer router: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
 * _netlab_ has to configure default route origination, MD5 password, and GTSM on the external routers.
 You'll find the supported devices in the **bgp.session** [platform support table](https://netlab.tools/plugins/bgp.session/#platform-support).
+You must use Cumulus Linux on the external routers if you're using _netlab_ release 1.6.3 or older.
 * Git repository contains external router initial device configurations for Cumulus Linux.

 ### Lab Wiring